FossoresLP/GO-JWT-ed25519/README.md

 ### Generating a new JWT

 Creating a JWT is quite easy.
 You just have to supply your content and this package will generate a JWT for you.
+New will return an error when an unsupported content type is used.
+Supported content types are structs and maps with strings as keys.

 ```go
 jwt.New(content Interface) (JWT, error)